Hoi An, Vietnam: A Photo Diary & Travel Inspiration

 - When I travelled to Hoi An, we took a short and cheap flight from Nha Trang on Vietnam Airlines.
 If you’re short on time, sometimes it’s just easier to fly.
 We flew into Da Nang Airport and hired a taxi for our group to take us to Hoi An.

-- On my round the world trip I didn’t normally stay in spendy places but for Hoi An, I shared a room with my friend Nick at the Life Heritage Resort, which is now the Anantara.
-It was a gorgeous resort with a pool and an impeccable daily breakfast buffet of Vietnamese and Western specialties.
+- On my round the world trip, normally I stayed in budget-friendly accommodations so I could travel longer.
+In Hoi An, I shared a room with my friend Nick at the Life Heritage Resort, which is now the Anantara.
+It is a gorgeous resort with a pool and an impeccable daily breakfast buffet of Vietnamese and Western specialties.

 - We spent our time exploring, catching up with friends, and eating.
-While I don’t recall all the fine details of our time there but I do remember eating ban bao vac or Hoi An’s specialty, the white rose dumpling (a must!) as well as banh mi from Banh Mi Phuong, made famous by Anthony Bourdain in his show “No Reservations”.
+While I don’t recall all the fine details of my time there I do remember eating ban bao vac or Hoi An’s specialty, the white rose dumpling (a must!).
+I also ate banh mi from Banh Mi Phuong, made famous by Anthony Bourdain in his show “No Reservations”.
 One evening a big group of us had a lovely dinner at Mango Rooms which is owned by Duc Tran, a Vietnamese American chef.

 - If you’re interested in getting clothes custom tailored, there are hundreds of tailor shops.
 My friends had a coat made for their daughter and it was made within a few hours.
 My friend KC had 2 suits made along with 5 button-up shirts and it cost him less than $200US.
 He picked out the material, they measured him and he picked up his clothes the next day.